"Earth to america!

 Clean air and water shouldn’t be expensive luxuries—that’s what chunky sneakers are for.
 But unfortunately, most environmental hazards place the biggest burden on low-income communities.
 Individuals living in high-poverty areas are more likely to live near a polluting facility and less likely to have health insurance.
 That’s bonkers.

 We need policies that will protect our lungs, our atmosphere, and our water, too.
-That’s why I’m fighting for a healthy future for us all—and I’m no *flipper* when it comes to policy.
+That’s why I’m going to continue fighting for healthier communities for us all.

 Our land is becoming more concrete than jungle.
 We need policies that will protect our forests and beautiful natural landscapes.